ibm-cloud-docs/mas-ms/getting-started.md

 When your MAS-MS environments have been provisioned, you will receive a Welcome Letter from the IBM MAS-MS Operations team.
 This letter will contain:

 * The URLs of each environment that have been provisioned
-* The Username, corresponding email and password for each environment
+* The username, corresponding email and password for each environment
 * Information on how to activate your environment(s)
 * Information on how to access your environment logs
 * Information on downloading IBM Watson Studio and Watson Machine Learning (if applicable)